wensmanhester/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive to make it clear, concise, and maintainable.
 Remember that simplicity today can save complexity tomorrow.
 Always consider the next person who'll read your code — they might be you in six months."

 In essence, this emphasizes the importance of writing clean, understandable code that doesn't just work but also communicates its purpose effectively to others (and potentially your future self).
 It reflects the value of readability and maintainability as key aspects of good software development practice.

+# 2024-02-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals and deadlines, so you have a clear idea of what you need to accomplish.
+Planning ahead will also help to avoid last-minute panic and stress.
+You can use task management tools, such as Trello or Asana, to keep track of your progress and make adjustments as needed.
+ ..